-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-With the change in the economy, however, some people have seen their score drop dramatically after underemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in calculating your FICO score include:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people normally having a score of 600.
+In recent years, however, some people have seen their score drop by hundreds of points after underemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in summing up your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?